 A Guide To Claiming Compensation For Criminal Injuries

 This detailed guide to claiming compensation for both physical injuries and psychological damage that has been caused by criminal violence is aimed at educating victims of these events about the process of making a claim that their personal injury lawyer will follow.
 It includes all of the information you will need to educate yourself about how your claim will proceed.
 You won’t find an online personal injury claims calculator on this page, as these are notoriously inaccurate, although you will find details on typical compensation payments.
 It also covers vital information such as the personal injury claims time limit.
-This guide contains additional information such as:
+This guide contains additional information to discover how much compensation for criminal injuries you could claim for, such as:

 - Details on just who can claim compensation for criminal injury, including the victim themselves and other legal entities that will have a right to claim.